Murthly House: History

 John, the original laird died childless in Paris on 20 May 1838 and the huge and still unfinished project passed to his younger brother William Drummond Stewart, who had no interest in completing the project, and also inherited huge debts due to the project.
 More at home in America, where he had been for many years, he introduced American bison to the estate, before returning to America in 1842 once the debts were repaid.
 Some of the interiors were transferred to Murthly Castle around the time of a fire in 1845.

 The house was included in the huge survey of stately homes in Scotland by MacGibbon & Ross in 1892.

-The final laird was D. Stewart Fotheringham who saw the building as a burden and foolish decision of his ancestors.
+The final laird was Donald Steuart Fothringham who saw the building as a burden and foolish decision of his ancestors.
 Demolition was proposed in October 1948 and began in 1949.
 The 200,000 tons of stone realised were partly used to build workers' housing (35 houses) at the nearby Pitlochry Hydro-electric scheme, plus a further 29 houses at Tarbet, but the rubble was largely as ballast for the dam associated with the scheme.
 Some of the larger blocks were used to repair the Dunkeld Bridge over the River Tay in Dunkeld.

 Demolition was undertaken by the Dundee contractor, Charles Brand, who made a full photographic record of the progress.

 The pitch pine roof beams were one of the few elements to be salvaged.
 Once the roof was removed (to extract organic material) the walls were destroyed by controlled explosions, overseen by David Faulds, an explosives expert from ICI's explosives section based at Ardeer who had been previously involved in major projects such as the destruction of The Crystal Palace.
 The final element removed was the huge central tower.